How to Dress When You Want ’30 & Thriving’ Vibes

 But if you’re experiencing one, fear not.
 Below, you’ll find tips on how to dress well in your 30s and reliable wardrobe essentials for work, for dates, for your new promotion, or for your new partner.

-1. Focus more on outerwear.
+1. Focus More on Outerwear

 Outerwear is the most expensive of the bunch.
 Because it’s the most impactful.
 Your jackets and coats wrap you up and put a label on you that defines your whole vibe.
 That’s why they deserve the investment and the splurge.